So You’ve Been Waitlisted…

 Just as with deferrals, your school counselor can be a powerful advocate.
 Once you have decided whether you’ll stay on the waitlist, talk to your school counselor as soon as possible to discuss the situation and gain your counselor’s insights.
 Your school counselor may be able to call the college or university to further advocate on your behalf, or may have other valuable experience and thoughts to share.

 Being admitted off the waitlist can be exciting, but often the decision about whether you’ll accept the offer has to be made very quickly—we’re talking 24-48 hours in some cases.
-In addition, being admitted off the waitlist can put some students in more complicated financial situations: sometimes, schools that are need-blind in the regular admissions process become need-aware for waitlisted students, or a school may not be able to offer the same level of financial aid or scholarships if you are admitted off the waitlist.
+In addition, being admitted off the waitlist can put some students in more complicated financial situations.
+Sometimes, schools that are need-blind in the regular admissions process become need-aware for waitlisted students.
+Alternatively, a school may not be able to offer the same level of financial aid or scholarships if you are admitted off the waitlist.
 Make sure to find out the policies of the schools at which you’ve been waitlisted if this will be an important consideration for your family.

 We know, we know, it’s senior spring—the time when you were supposed to be able to take your foot off the gas pedal at long last!
 But keep in mind that most colleges and universities will want your final grades, and for waitlisted students, these could still make a difference for you.
 We promise that you can relax once summer hits!